 There are a number of different ways to get around and explore New Zealand.
 Here are the best travel options, taking into account time frame, budget, and the places you want to see.

 If you are driving in New Zealand you will find an excellent network of well maintained and sealed roads.
 Depending on the terrain, though, some of them can be quite narrow and winding, especially in the North Island.
 Auckland, Wellington, Tauranga, and Christchurch have motorway systems that make it relatively easy to get in and out of the cities; even rush hour is not too bad compared to many other places in the world.

 The driving speed limit is generally 50 km/hr (30 miles per hour) in urban areas, with an upper limit of 100 km/hr (70 miles per hour) on open roads and motorways.
 And remember to stick to the left; as in Australia or the UK, the driving is on the left-hand side of the road.

-A feature of some remote roads (especially around Northland and the Coromandel Peninsula) are the 'one-way' bridges.
-These only have a single lane - if a car is approaching you from the opposite direction look out to see which of you has the 'Give Way' sign; the other must cross... first.
+A feature of some remote roads (especially around Northland and the Coromandel Peninsula) is the 'one-way' bridges.
+These only have a single lane - if a car is approaching you from the opposite direction look out to see which of you has the 'Give Way' sign; the other must cross first.

 New Zealand Automobile Association and Visitor Information Centers are excellent places to visit for driving maps and other driving advice.